 - Zala'ess Vel'Sharen also heavily resents her adopted daughter Vy'chriel, but not for the usual reasons.
 Mainly, Vy'chriel was originally Yaeminira, the adopted protector twin of her blood daughter Vy'chriel, but killed her sister for not towing the Sharen party line and being favored despite her behavior.
 Zala'ess was then forced by her own older sister to adopt Yaeminira, who took her deceased sister's name and rank.
 Zala'ess eventually arranges for the new Vy'chriel to die during a botched invasion to avenge her real daughter.

-- Attempted by PamJee's classmate in Something*Positive, shut down when PamJee points out that adoption isnt an easy thing, and that her parents adopted her PROVES they wanted her.
+- Attempted by PamJee's classmate in Something*Positive, but he's shut down when PamJee points out that adoption isnt an easy thing, and the fact that her parents adopted her PROVES they wanted her.

 - Played for laughs in Stand Still, Stay Silent, when Tuuri meets the three Västerström children and they immediately spoil their first impression by calling her fat.
 She responds thusly:

 Tuuri: I heard your parents say that one of you is adopted and they don't love that one as much as the other two.

 - In ASDF Movie this is used in a Crosses the Line Twice manner by showing a shot of a smiling, panting dog, then a "You're adopted!" followed by a shot of saddened dog accompanied by piano note.